AxizDesign/LeShade/README.md

 Response.

 ### Fixes:
-Description of what you fixed.
+Summary of the changes or fixes.

 Sources
- * d3dcompiler_47.dll (64-bit & 32-bit) — Windows SDK 10.0.26100.0
+ * d3dcompiler_47.dll (64-bit & 32-bit) — sourced from Windows SDK 10.0.26100.0
- * d3d8to9.dll — crosire/d3d8to9
+ * d3d8to9.dll — sourced from crosire/d3d8to9
- * AppImage — used to build one of the packages
+ * AppImage — used for packaging and distribution LeShade Video Guide
+This video provides a visual walkthrough of the LeShade interface and the steps required to install ReShade on Linux games.